LenweSaralonde/MessageQueue/README.md

 MessageQueue
 ============
-Implements an alternative to `SendChatMessage()` to securely send messages in chat channels in response to a hardware event such as a mouse click or a keypress.
+Implements an alternative to `C_ChatInfo.SendChatMessage()` to securely send messages in chat channels in response to a hardware event such as a mouse click or a keypress.

 How it works
 ------------
-Use `MessageQueue.SendChatMessage()` in your add-ons and macros to send chat messages instead of `SendChatMessage()`.
+Use `MessageQueue.SendChatMessage()` in your add-ons and macros to send chat messages instead of `C_ChatInfo.SendChatMessage()`.
 MessageQueue will then wait for a hardware event to send the message.
 A callback that will be executed after the message has been sent can also be provided so you can write your code in an asynchronous way.

 Any of the following hardware inputs allows the queue to run: mouse click, mouse wheel, keyboard, gamepad stick or button.
 Unlike keyboard inputs, mouse and gamepad inputs are consumed by an invisible frame that shows up at the topmost level so any click on an action may fail if MessageQueue needs to send a message at the same time.